Progress Illinois provides highlights from Tuesday's Cook County hearing on youth joblessness in the region.

 Youth jobs, particularly those offered over the summer, are crucial, Elam said.
 They provide young people with "a sense of urgency and responsibility, to be able to have something positive to do and not be caught up in all the negativity that's been happening in the city of Chicago," he told Progress Illinois.

 Just over 20 percent of Cook County's youth aged 16 to 19 were employed in 2014, compared with 29.1 percent in Illinois and 29.4 percent nationwide, according to the UIC report.
-The 2014 employment rates among Cook County's 16- to 19-year-olds break down to be 12.9 percent for Blacks, 21.6 percent for Hispanic and 26.2 percent for whites.
+The 2014 employment rates among Cook County's 16- to 19-year-olds break down to be 12.9 percent for blacks, 21.6 percent for Hispanics and 26.2 percent for whites.

 Over 62 percent of youth in Cook County aged 20 to 24 were employed in 2014, compared with 64.5 percent nationwide and 65.8 percent in Illinois.